 Definition of PostgreSQL String Contains

-PostgreSQL provides a pattern matching function to the user which we also call as String Contains (LIKE operator).
-The pattern matching means we can retrieve specific data or records from the database table using different methods.
-String Contains play a very important role in database management systems because we store huge amounts of data and we need to retrieve specific data in minimum time, so at that time we cannot read all data line by line because it is a time-consuming process.
+PostgreSQL provides a pattern-matching function to the user, which we also call String Contains (LIKE operator).
+Pattern matching means retrieving specific data or records from the database table using different methods.
+String Contains play a very important role in database management systems because we store huge amounts of data and need to retrieve specific data in minimum time.
+At that time, we could not read all the data line by line because it was time-consuming.
 So the best solution for this problem is String Contains means pattern-matching functions such as like operator.

 Syntax: